 Lacks holders for ice tools

-Read full review: Black Diamond Primrose
+Read review: Black Diamond Primrose

 Top Pick for Trad and Ice Climbing